Prior to operating a postsecondary educational

 be considered eligible for an specific meeting, the application must be received

 at least 60 days prior to the meeting.
-Applications received prior to the
+Due to Covid these meetings are being held via Zoom

 deadline will be processed by staff and you will be notified if additional

-information or changes are required.
+Any fees submitted to CPE are non refundable.
 Based on the application and information

 from other state and federal licensing authorities, a recommendation will be

 recommendation and notified of the date, time and place of the meeting.
-You or
+Applicants will have 6 months from the date of the Commission determination

 a knowledgeable representative must attend the meeting to respond to any